 What happens is that the body senses the extra coolness in the air.
 Since the air gets damp and traps the heat, the body “thinks” it needs to sweat more to cool down.

-3. Fatigue and Muscle Cramps
+3. Fatigue and muscle cramps

 As a result of the body overheating, you will experience lethargy, which is low energy levels.
-Excess humidity in the air can prevent enough oxygen getting to the blood.
+Excess humidity in the air can prevent enough oxygen from getting to the blood.

-Lack of enough oxygen transfer from the lungs to the other organs makes you feel dizzy, lose concentration, experience tiredness and low energy levels all the time.
+Lack of enough oxygen transfer from the lungs to the other organs makes you feel dizzy, lose concentration, and experience tiredness and low energy levels all the time.